-Scary stories and terrifying tales are not confined to the dark countryside and the abandoned fields.
+The scary stories and terrifying tales of Halloween are not confined to the dark countryside and the abandoned fields.
 There are some spooky and frightening stories behind these fantastic urban legends.

 Have you heard the urban legend of "the hanging man" in the funhouse?